lunactic/DIVAServices/README.md

 The necessary binaries to run the methods are currently only available upon request.

 ----------
-##JSON Schema ##
-For validating the input and the output we designed a JSON-Schema that can be used.
-It can be found at '/conf/schemas.json'.
-Currently there are three important schemas:

-**root:algorithmSchema**
-Defines how an algorithm is defined at the root level of the application.

-**details:responseSchema**
-Defines how the response of an algorithm will look after invoking it using a POST request.

-**details:algorithmSchema**
-Defines how the response of a GET request to a specific algorithm will look.
-This information contains all necessary information about which information is needed of an algorithm to be executed.

 ## Integrating DivaServices in your Application ##
 ###Basic Information ###
 Integrating DivaServices works like integrating any other RESTFul-API as well.
 To get an overview of which algorithms are available perform a GET request to the root (e.g. http://divaservices.unifr.ch).
 The server will respond with a message like this: